MrUhu/crawl4ai-webcrawler/Readme.md

 # Web Crawler

-This is a web crawler tool built using Devstral and the Crawl4AI library.
+This is a web crawler tool built using various local LLMs and the Crawl4AI library.
 It allows you to crawl websites, extract URLs, and optionally download media content.

 ## Features